bcgov/how-to-workshops/vault/README.md

 ## Annotation
 We elected to use the annotation / sidecar method.
 [This was helpful from Hashicorp](https://www.vaultproject.io/docs/platform/k8s/injector/examples).

+In the following example, it contains the minimum configuration needed for Vault init container to work.
+If you are looking for advanced configurations, such as vault init container resource config and so on, options can be found from the [annotation doc](https://www.vaultproject.io/docs/platform/k8s/injector/annotations)!

-Note: Learn from my mistake in the Deployment.
+> Note: Learn from my mistake in the Deployment.
 Place the annotation in the correct location.
 In the "Deployment" it belongs in the "metadata" portion of "template" NOT the root metadata section:

 ```yaml
 kind: Deployment